TDSn3/transcendence/README.md

 ```

 If you don't have access to 42 profiles, ignore the first two and log in with the fake user.

+Next, run the `make` command and go to http://localhost:3000.

+---

 ### Makefile